chapeljuice/pegwall-visualizer/README.md

-# KerfWall - Interactive Furniture Designer
+# KERF Wall - Interactive Furniture Designer

 A modern web application for designing and visualizing custom plywood furniture on Kerf walls.
 Built with React, TypeScript, and Three.js.